 Worry not!
 In this blog article, we are talking about the top 7 skills to look for when hiring a professional to manage your partner programs.

 One of the key responsibilities of a partner manager is to strategize your affiliate, referral, and sales programs and guide those strategies.
 So, the candidates you consider should have strong strategic thinking skills.
 Needless to say, they should be able to make SMART goals for your program – i.e. goals that are Specific, Measurable, Attainable, Relevant, Time-based.
 Once implemented, the manager should also be able to readjust the strategy based on the results it yields.

 Partner programs and affiliate marketing are areas where data plays a crucial role as it offers insights necessary for strategic decision making.
 This means the person you hire as your partner manager should possess good data analytic skills.
-She/he is required to analyze the performance of the program, including number of leads / deal registered, conversion rates, partner performance analytics, cost per lead, CLV, churn rate etc. From this information, they should be able to identify useful insights that can further guide your strategies.
+They are required to analyze the performance of the program, including the number of leads/deals registered, conversion rates, partner performance analytics, cost per lead, CLV, churn rate, etc. From this information, they should be able to identify useful insights that can further guide your strategies.

 From recruiting and onboarding partners to training and collaborating with them daily, your partner managers will be juggling responsibilities to get the partnership up and running.
 They assist partners on their deals, analyze partner results, take care of payouts and commission, and manage the entire partner lifecycle.
 And we are not talking about just one or two partners, but multiple.
 So, it is in your best interests to hire candidates who are organized and have excellent coordination skills.

 Experience and expertise in sales or marketing is another quality to look for in your partner manager.
 Here, you need to make a decision based on your partner recruitment strategy.
 If you have a premium partner program that recruits only a few high-profile partners, you need a manager with some background in sales.
 On the other hand, a partner program intended to get as many partners as possible will benefit from a manager with some marketing background.